snapshot-labs/snapshot-strategies/src/strategies/snet-liquidity-providers/README.md

 # erc20-balance-of

-This strategy return the liquidity pool balances of the voters for SingularityNET project.
+This strategy returns the liquidity pool balances of the voters for the SingularityNET project.

 Here is an example of parameters: